Vintage 2022 Update

 Want to know Liz’s #1 summer wine recommendation?

-Our award-winning single vineyard Syrah from our Double D Estate Vineyard in the Columbia River Valley
+Our award-winning single vineyard Syrah from our DD Estate Vineyard in the Columbia River Valley

-“This is a classic expression of Syrah from the flagship Double D vineyard, perfumed with brambly fruits, black tea, and gravel.
-This wine shows its youth with chewy yet precise tannins and layers of sweet kirsch, blueberry compote, savory olive, and signature minerality of Double D.” – Liz Keyser
+“This is a classic expression of Syrah from the flagship DD vineyard, perfumed with brambly fruits, black tea, and gravel.
+This wine shows its youth with chewy yet precise tannins and layers of sweet kirsch, blueberry compote, savory olive, and signature minerality of DD.” – Liz Keyser

 Double Gold 96 pts.
 Sunset International Wine Competition!